Christopher Columbus High School (Miami-Dade County, Florida): Curriculum design

-Ivy League college tours include: Dartmouth College, Harvard University, Massachusetts Institute of Technology, Yale University, Brown University, Columbia University, Princeton University, and University of Pennsylvania.

-Field trips: Past Mas Scholar field trips have included visits to the Everglades National Park, Fairchild Tropical Botanical Gardens, operas, theatre, museums, Hispanic Heritage Lectures, and art and music lectures.

 Students and faculty

-The students are 84% Hispanic, 13% White, 2% African-American, and 1% combination of Asian/Pacific, Pacific Islander and Native American/Alaskan.
+The students are 54.4% Hispanic, 49.6% White, 2.3% African-American, and 0.9% combination of Asian/Pacific Islander and Native American/Alaskan.
 The student-teacher ratio at Christopher Columbus High School is about 15:1.
 The professional staff includes 17 Marist Brothers, 100 laypersons; 2 librarians/media specialists and 9 counselors/advisors; 45% hold an advanced degree; 60% have over 20 years of teaching experience, and half have been with the school well over 15 years.
 Many Marist Brothers hold positions at Columbus including president, guidance counselors, career and college advisors, and teachers.

 Clubs and social life

 Although the school is an all-boy institution, the social formation of the students includes girls from neighboring co-ed St. Brendan High School in after-school clubs.
 Our Lady of Lourdes Academy, the Catholic all-girls sister school to Columbus, handles the cheerleading for the Columbus sports teams.
 Christopher Columbus High School also plays host to both Homecoming and Prom events each year for their students and their dates.

-Columbus is home to one of the best broadcast journalism programs in the country (CCNN Live).
-They have been three times Student Television Network National Crazy 8 champions.
-They have also been recognized by the National Scholastic Press Association, Florida Scholastic Press Association, and National Federation of High School (NFHS).
-They have won 29 Suncoast Chapter of the National Academy of Television Arts & Sciences Student Production Awards (Emmys) and 5 National Academy of Television Arts & Sciences National Awards.
+Columbus is one of the most awarded broadcast journalism programs in the country (CCNN Live).
+They are five time Student Television Network National Crazy 8 champions.
+(2015, 2016, 2019, 2023, 2025) They have also been recognized by the National Scholastic Press Association, Florida Scholastic Press Association, and National Federation of High School (NFHS).
+They have won 85 Suncoast Chapter of the National Academy of Television Arts & Sciences Student Production Awards (Emmys) and 15 National Academy of Television Arts & Sciences National Awards.

 Athletics

 A member of the Florida High School Activities Association and the Greater Miami Athletic Conference, Columbus is the only private school in the state of Florida to compete at the 8A level.

 At Columbus, students also compete in non GMAC clubs such as: Roller Hockey, Fishing, Scuba Diving, and Personal Fitness.

-Varsity level sports offered are: baseball, basketball, football, volleyball, hockey, soccer, bowling, cross country, golf, lacrosse, swimming, diving, tennis, track and field, water polo and wrestling.
+Varsity level sports offered are: baseball, basketball, football, volleyball, hockey, soccer, bowling, cross country, golf, lacrosse, swimming, diving, tennis, track and field, water polo, weightlifting, and wrestling.

 Junior varsity level sports include: baseball, basketball, football, volleyball, hockey, soccer, wrestling and lacrosse.

 Freshman level sports offered are: baseball, basketball, football and volleyball.

 In 2009, Christopher Columbus High School won the Dodge Sunshine Cup All-Sports Award for boys' athletics programs in Class 6A.